State Road 7 Extension

 What is being done to mitigate potential rollover incidents at the location of the curves within the project limits?

 The curves will be constructed with the pavement sloped, as required based on the design speed.
 In addition, guardrail or concrete barrier wall is provided to prevent errant vehicles from leaving the roadway.
 The concrete barrier wall along the curve is 54-inch high.
-Guardrail is provided throughout the project limits adjacent to the environmental areas along the east side of SR 7 beginning just north of Baywinds.
+Guardrail is provided throughout the project limits adjacent to the environmental areas along the east side of State Road 7 beginning just north of Baywinds.

 Are roundabouts included in this project?

 Roundabouts will be incorporated at the intersections with the Ibis entrance and at 60th Street North, based on an assessment of traffic volumes and operational capacity.